SarangDeshmukh7/Age-Detection-of-an-Indian-Actors/README.md

 Papers relevant to this problem are added :

 Paper introducing IMFDB dataset
-Paper explaining Viola-Jones algorithm for real-time object detection
+Paper explaining Viola-Jones algorithm for real-time object detection.